kevloves/kevloves.dev/content/posts/the-no-hello-rule/index.md

 socialImage: ""
 ---
 ![alt text](/hello.jpg "Hello")
 I can still recall it was like just a couple of days after I started my new job.
-I was assigned a bug and after some investigations I was still quite perplexed.
-It was not a surprise at all since I was not familiar with the code base and the product services of the company.
+I was assigned a bug.
+After some investigations, I was still quite perplexed.
+It was not a surprise at all since I was not familiar with the codebase and the product services of the company.
 However, the most unfortunate thing was that my mentor was on PTO.
-So I decided to slack a senior software engineer on the other team who is in charged of the service I was working on to get more code context of the code architecture.
-When my mouse hovered over his name, a link poppep up [www.nohello.com](https://www.nohello.com/).
+So I decided to slack a senior software engineer on the other team who is in charge of the service I was working on to get more code context of the code architecture.
+When my mouse hovered over his name, a link popped up [www.nohello.com](https://www.nohello.com/).
 After reading it, I feel like it's a really interesting topic that I've never thought about.

 - _Hey Kevin, you there?_
 - _Hello Kevin, do you have time right now?_